Marriage License: Description

 Marriage License is an oil painting on canvas measuring 45.5 x 42.5 in.
 It is set in a dark city hall office filled with bookshelves.
 The floor is strewn with used cigarettes and a brass spittoon.
 In the middle of the painting stand a young couple in front of a rolltop desk filling out their application for a marriage license.
 The man is wearing a tan suit and has his arm protectively around his fiancée.
-The woman wears a yellow dress with high heels, but has to stand on her tiptoes to sign the document.
+The woman wears a yellow dress with high heels but has to stand on her tiptoes to sign the document.
 Light from the open window beams down on the couple's faces.

 A bored looking older man in a bow tie and waistcoat sits behind the desk, with a cat resting beside his chair.
 Rubber galoshes have been placed over his shoes.
 The wearied look on the clerk's face starkly contrasts with the excited couple.
-Behind the clerk, in the window, sits a singular red geranium.
+Behind the clerk, in the window, sits a single red geranium.
 On top of the bookshelf is an unfolded United States flag, thought by the Norman Rockwell Museum to be a sign that the couple has come in at the very end of the day.
-In the background, a calendar gives the date as June 11, 1955, the date the painting appeared on the cover of The Saturday Evening Post.
+In the background a calendar gives the date as June 11, 1955, the date the painting appeared on the cover of The Saturday Evening Post.